 Pim de Morree and co-founder Joost Minnaar didn’t just sketch out their business idea on the back of a beer mat after a pint or three and then forget about it.
 They decided their current work situation wasn’t working for either of them, and if it wasn’t working for them then there was a chance it wasn’t working for other people too.

 “I was in an engineering role and I really liked the work, but the whole organisation and how the work was organised was really frustrating to me.
 The fact that you have a boss telling you what to do was hard for me to accept.
-There wasn’t any freedom for entrepreneurship.”
+There wasn’t any freedom for entrepreneurship and decision making.”

 So after three years working there he said, ‘This is not my place to be and I think work can be organised much better.’
 So together with Joost, who had the same frustrations but in a totally different job, set out to look for good examples of organisations that are actually able to engage their people.